Parthmandale/Android-Development/README.md

 # Android-Dev-Resources
-The project aims  to provide high Quality resources and roadmaps  regarding Android Development under roof in  easy to consume manner .
+The project aims to provide high Quality resources and roadmaps regarding Android Development under one roof in easy to consume manner.

 ## How to contribute to this project